nikkhil160/nikhil/clsn0wc32000308ktg3ehck67.md

 ---

 You must have encountered numerous blog posts about setting up a Shopify store, configuring your shipping and locations, and establishing Shopify marketing strategies.
 But what comes after that?

-This guide compliments all the basic Shopify setup guides and assists you in marketing your Shopify store, hence the Shopify Store Marketing Checklist.
+This guide compliments all the basic Shopify setup guides and assists you in marketing your Shopify store, hence the **Ultimate Shopify Store Marketing Checklist**.
 I have published a [case study](https://nikhil.pro/scaling-e-commerce-business-to-50k-using-paid-ads) which will also give you an idea on how to start and where to start from.

 **Please note:** This is not a beginners guide on Shopify Store Setup, to use this checklist you need to have a store which is up and running.
 You can use [Store Launch Checklist](https://www.shopify.com/blog/shopify-store-launch-checklist) by Shopify and then come back to this post when you are ready.